Praying the Tangle

 Life is good and beautiful—it is also complex and hard.
 God's grace and love is present daily, and I am deeply grateful.
 I experience my longing for God, deep faith, and a passion to align with His purposes, but I am also aware of my own weakness, my selfish bent, and my desire for comfort.
 Sometimes life feels more tangled than not as I collide with the chaos and evil in the world, or I get caught in the places within my own heart that still need God's transforming hand.

-There are many days as I sit down to pray that what I offer to God is more tangle than anything else.
+There are many days as I sit down to pray that what I offer to God feels more like a tangle than anything else.
 I can speak the truth with conviction, "God is good."
 But then I see the evil and pain in the world, the wounds of one I love, or the brokenness of my own heart.
-And my cry to God is a mix... praise for the beauty of autumn leaves falling, delight in the acorns strewn across the path before me (evidence of new life), grief for a friendship lost, anger at an unkind word, joy in community worship, hope in emerging life and creativity, and frustration at the injustice in our world.
+And my cry to God is all mixed up... praise for the beauty of autumn leaves falling, delight in the acorns strewn across the path before me (evidence of new life), grief for a friendship lost, anger at an unkind word, joy in community worship, hope in emerging life and creativity, and frustration at the injustice in our world.
 What a mix—what a mess!

 So...
 I pray the tangle.
 I feel the emotions of joy and sadness, of anger and compassion.
 And I show up for life with God.
 I seek to engage, to offer, to release with courage.

 There has been an image in my heart of offering God this mix of emotions and thoughts, questions and convictions in response to lived reality.
 So I got out my pencil and paper.
 And I drew hands offering the tangle.
 When I start a drawing I often have a vague image... usually I am surprised by the end result.